steveseguin/social_stream/README.md

 ### To install

+This extension should work with Chromium-based browser on systems that support webRTC.
+This includes Chrome, Edge, and Brave.

 Currently you must download, extract, and load the browser extension manually.
 It is not available yet in the browser's web store.

 Link to download: https://github.com/steveseguin/social_stream/archive/refs/heads/main.zip